Willy Brandt: Death and legacy

 Brandt died of colon cancer at his home in Unkel, a town on the River Rhine, on 8 October 1992, at the age of 78.
 He was given a state funeral and was buried at the cemetery at Zehlendorf in Berlin.

 The Federal Chancellor Willy Brandt Foundation was established in 1994.
 It serves to honour the memory of Brandt's political accomplishments and his commitment to peace, freedom and democracy.
 The foundation runs two permanent exhibitions: one in Berlin and the other in Lübeck, where Brandt was born.
-Other works of the foundation include oversight of Brandt's papers, speeches and letters (the Berlin Edition), historical research as well as organizing lectures and international conferences.
+Other works of the foundation include oversight of Brandt's papers, speeches and letters (the Berlin Edition), historical research, as well as organising lectures and international conferences.

-In 1997, a park in Stockholm was named in Brandt's honor.
+In 1997, a park in Stockholm was named in Brandt's honour.
 It is close to where he lived during his exile in Sweden 1941–1945.

 When the SPD moved its headquarters from Bonn back to Berlin in the mid-1990s, the new headquarters was named the "Willy Brandt Haus".
 One of the buildings of the European Parliament in Brussels was named after him in 2008.

 On 6 December 2000, a memorial to Brandt and Warschauer Kniefall was unveiled in Warsaw, Poland.

-German artist Johannes Heisig painted several portraits of Brandt, of which one was unveiled as part of an honoring event at the German Historical Institute Washington, DC on 18 March 2003.
+German artist Johannes Heisig painted several portraits of Brandt, of which one was unveiled as part of an honouring event at the German Historical Institute, Washington, D.C. on 18 March 2003.
 Spokesmen amongst others were former German Federal Minister Egon Bahr and former U.S. Secretary of State Henry Kissinger.

 In 2009, the Willy-Brandt-Memorial was opened up in Nuremberg at the Willy-Brandt Square.
 It was created by the artist Josef Tabachnyk.

 In 2009, the University of Erfurt renamed its graduate school of public administration as the Willy Brandt School of Public Policy.
 A private German-language secondary school in Warsaw, Poland, is also named after Brandt.

 The main boulevard at the north entrance of the Montenegrin capital Podgorica was named Willy Brandt Boulevard in 2011.

 Brandt also has an unusual memorial in Hammersmith in London, United Kingdom.
 In 1963, when he was mayor of West Berlin, Brandt travelled to Hammersmith with a street lamp from West Berlin and presented it to the mayor of Hammersmith to mark its twinning with Neukölln.
 The lamp now stands on the wall of Westcott Lodge, facing Furnival Gardens, with a commemorative plaque below it.

-Although Brandt had only served five years in office as Chancellor of Germany, he remains as one of the most popular politicians in the history of the Federal Republic of Germany.
+Although Brandt had only served five years in office as Chancellor of Germany, he remains one of the most popular politicians in the history of the Federal Republic of Germany.

-Berlin Brandenburg Airport, which opened in late 2020, is also named in his honor.
+Berlin Brandenburg Airport, which opened in late 2020, is also named in his honour.